 - The judges who hear the case prepare a written decision.
-The written decision is mailed to the attorneys and released to the media via the court's website (www.mncourts.gov). - One party is either granted what was requested, or the case is sent back (remanded) to the trial court or administrative agency for a new hearing or new finding. - The other party may consider other alternatives available to them.
+Notice of an upcoming decision is sent to the attorneys, and the decision is released to the public via the Minnesota Judicial Branch website (www.mncourts.gov). - One party is either granted what was requested (affirmed or reversed), and/or the case is sent back (remanded) to the trial court or administrative agency for a new hearing or new finding. - The other party may consider other alternatives available to them.
 One option is to ask the Minnesota Supreme Court to review the case.